Possibility of hypothetical stable micro black hole production at future 100 TeV collider: Abstract

 \section{Abstract}

-In the theories with extra dimensions the higher-dimensional Planck mass could be as small as 1~TeV, that entails the possibility that a considerable amount of microscopic black holes can be produced during runs of future high energy colliders.
-According to the laws of quantum theory, these black holes are supposed to evaporate immediately; however, due to the lack of the experimental data confirming this process as well as in absence of a reliable theory of quantum gravity, for the exhaustive analysis of safety one has to consider the worst case in which the micro black holes could be stable.
-In this paper we consider the theories with the different number of extra dimensions and deduce which of them yield Earth's accretion times smaller than the lifetime of the Solar system.
-We calculate the cross sections of the black hole production at the 100~TeV collider, the fraction of the black holes trapped inside the Earth and the resulting rate of production.
+We study the phenomenology of TeV-scale black holes predicted in theories with large extra dimensions, under the further assumption that they are absolutely stable.
+Our goal is to present an exhaustive analysis of safety of the proposed 100 TeV collider, as it was done in the case of the LHC.
+We consider the theories with different number of extra dimensions and identify those for which a possible accretion to macroscopic size would have timescales shorter than the lifetime of the Solar system.
+We calculate the cross sections of the black hole production at the proposed 100 TeV collider, the fraction of the black holes trapped inside the Earth and the resulting rate of capture inside the Earth via an improved method.
 We study the astrophysical consequences of stable micro black holes existence, in particular its influence on the stability of white dwarfs and neutron stars.
-Several mechanisms of the micro black hole production, which were not considered before, are taken into account.
-Finally, using the astrophysical constraints we derive expected number of 'dangerous' black holes from the future 100~TeV terrestrial experiments.
+We obtain constraints for the previously unexplored range of higher-dimensional Planck mass values.
+Several astrophysical scenarios of the micro black hole production, which were not considered before, are taken into account.
+Finally, using the astrophysical constraints we consider the implications for future 100 TeV terrestrial experiments.
+We exclude the possibility of the charged stable micro black holes production.